 Each ensemble must have one person to a part, with two to four members, performing two songs of contrasting styles from the specified repertoire.
 An ensemble should be registered in the class that corresponds to the age of the oldest member of the ensemble.
 Names and instruments of all members of the ensemble shall be listed on the registration and the ensemble name.
 Only one registration and entry fee is necessary for the ensemble.

-All Solo and Ensemble classes will be held on Friday, April 6th during the day (sometime between 9:00 AM to about 4:00 PM), and Saturday, April 27th in the morning,
+All Solo and Ensemble classes will be held on Friday, April 26th during the day (sometime between 9:00 AM to about 4:00 PM), and Saturday, April 27th in the morning,

 Each performer must have three standard operatic arias prepared in the original language, with the performer choosing the first piece, and the adjudicator choosing the second piece.
 This process is common in the world of opera auditions.
 An experienced accompanist will be provided, and no substitution is allowed.

 All performers must be in a study or coached program, or sponsored by a teacher registered with PAFE; and singers must also be non-professional, meaning they cannot be regularly teaching or performing as professionals.
 The Opera class will be held Saturday, April 27th from 9:00 AM to about 12:00 PM.
 Any performer who does not follow these requirements may be allowed to perform at the Voice Chair's discretion, but will not qualify for any awards.